pwkraft/ArfimaMLM/README.md

 * Package: ArfimaMLM
 * Type: Package
-* Version: 1.2
+* Version: 1.3
-* Date: 2014-02-25
+* Date: 2015-01-19
 * License: GPL-2

-The main function of the package is `arfimaMLM`, which implements ARFIMA and multilevel models on a repeated cross-sectional dataset as described by Lebo and Weber (forthcoming).
+The main function of the package is `arfimaMLM`, which implements ARFIMA and multilevel models on a repeated cross-sectional dataset as described by Lebo and Weber (2015).
 Furthermore, the function `arfimaOLS` uses the same initial procedures but estimates a simple linear model instead of the multilevel model.
 The package also includes `arfimaPrep`, which prepares a dataset for subsequent analyses according to the Arfima-MLM framework without estimating the final model itself. `fd` is a wrapper function to estimate the fractional differencing parameter using `hurstSpec` of the `fractal`-package as well as procedures provided by the `fracdiff`-package (via ML, GPH, and Sperio) and to differentiate the series accordingly (mainly for internal use in `arfimaMLM`, `arfimaOLS`, and `arfimaPrep`).

 Authors